ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 }
 ```

-## `application.properties`:
+## 5. Configuration Properties
-In addition to resource-server properties, we have to provide client ones.
+In addition to resource-server properties, we have to provide client ones in `application.properties`:
 ```properties
 server.port=8080